Crypto-TII/GPU4SNN/README.md

 The comparison grpahs can be obtained in the "Results" directory using following commands.

 CUDA implementation of randomly connected pulse-coupled Izhikevich neurons (Izhikevich, 2003).

-Dynamic parallelism is used at the synaptic update step in the spiking neural network simulations.
+Dynamic parallelism is used by AP algorithm at the synaptic update step in the spiking neural network simulations.

+Cooperative Groups are used for Inter Block GPU Synchronization by AB and SKL algorithms.
+This is supported by CUDA Toolkit 9.0 and later versions.

 Code is developed under Ubuntu with Quadro and Titan GPUs, CUDA Toolkit 11.0.